rohwalia/MyoBack/README.md

 <img src="MyoBack_repo.png" alt="MyoBack" width="30%"/>

 ## Overview
 MyoBack is a human back model part of the MyoSuite framework, derived from a physiologically accurate OpenSim model.
+MyoBack was validated empirically by integrating a passive back exoskeleton in simulation and comparing forces exerted on the back with values from experimental trials.

 ## Installation
 We recommend installing MyoConverter via conda / mamba if you're running Linux (tested on Ubuntu 20.04 & 22.04).